microtrain/bootcamp/07-JavaScript/07-jQuery.md

 ## Exercise - NASA API

 * Get an [API KEY from NASA](https://api.nasa.gov/index.html#getting-started) by filling out the form and checking your email.
-* Create a new project on github called jquery-apod
+* Create a new project on GitHub called jquery-apod
 * Clone the html-starter project to */var/www* as jquery-apod
 * Add the remotes to your newly created GitHub Project.
 * Install your NPM dependencies